24th Sep 2026 - 3rd Oct 2026

 The minimum age to participate in this trip is 18 years old, or 15-17 if accompanied by an adult.

-Accommodation in Kabwe and Lusaka is in chalets that are comfortable but in Lusaka they are in need of a bit of care.
-At Eureka there are wild animals roaming.
+Accommodation in Kabwe and Lusaka is comfortable, but in Lusaka, it needs a bit of care.
+At Eureka, wild animals roam.

 The trip cost is based on two sharing a room.
-If you do not have a travel partner you will be assigned a room-mate of the same gender.
-If you would like to request a single room, this is available for £395, on a first-come, first-served basis and is subject to availability.
+If you do not have a travel partner, you will be assigned a room-mate of the same gender.
+If you would like to request a single room, this is available for £350, on a first-come, first-served basis and is subject to availability.
 Please state this on your booking form.

 The end of September is dry and getting hotter in Zambia.
 October is the hottest month and the rainy season runs from mid-November to April so the chances of rain are very low.
 The daily highs are up to 31°C, hovering around 22°C on average each day but can drop to 14°C at night.
 There is around 13 hours of daylight per day with a humidity of around 88% depending on where we are.
 Kabwe is cooler than Lusaka, and Maamba is hotter and more humid.